robert-hh/Micropython-Editor/README.md

 vertical moves, bysed on the extended variant.
 - Pyboard Editor.pdf: A short documentation
 - README.md: This one
-- pe.py: Condensed source file for all MicroPython board except Teensy 3.5/3.6.
+- pe.py: Condensed source file for all MicroPython boards.
-In order to use it on an esp8266, you have to put pe.py into the directory esp8266/modules, esp32/modules (micropython.org) or esp32/frozen (pycom.io) and rebuild micropython.
+In order to use it on an borad with small memory like the esp8266, you have to put pe.py into the directory esp8266/modules, esp32/modules (micropython.org) or esp32/frozen (pycom.io) and rebuild micropython.
 A cross-compiled version may executed from the file system.
-- pemin.py: Condensed source file with a reduced function set for all MicroPython board except Teensy 3.5/3.6
+- pemin.py: Condensed source file with a reduced function set for all MicroPython boards
+- peteensy.py: A small wrapper for teensy 3.5 and 3.6 disabling Ctrl-C
+keyboard interrupt.
-- wipye.mpy: Pre-compiled version of pye.py for WiPy1 with all functions enabled.
+- wipye.mpy: Pre-compiled version of pe.py for WiPy1 with all functions enabled.
-- peteensy.py: A variant of pe.py for Teensy 3.5/3.6
+ For some reasons, this version works only in the telnet connection.
 - strip.sh: sample Shell script which creates the different variants out of pye.py using cpp, including all variants of wipye.py with either speed up scrolling or support replace or support goto bracket or support indent/un-indent or support mouse.